Spoil-Tracker/Spoil-Tracker-App/README.md

 yes, i know this is in vite + react but this is just for the demo and nothing more

+i dont think you need to do this, but in case something goes wrong, try reinstalling some dependencies on the app dir:
+`npm install` and `npm install firebase`

 i made sure to have .gitignore not push .env files, but in case you opt for another way to provide keys and you push something for some reason... ***DO NOT PUSH OUR API KEYS ONTO THE REPOSITORY***

 i trust you all know what you are doing